SCIENTISTS OPINION

 www.EMRPolicy.org

-3) They lack multi-height models for men, women and children of various ages for use in characterising Specific Absorption Rate (SAR) distributions for mobile phone, wireless computer and base station exposures and….
+For use in the characterization of Specific Absorption Rate (SAR) distributions for cell phone, wireless computer and base station exposures and…

-At this time, a federal research strategy is urgently needed to address these serious deficiencies in the science on which our government bases health policy.
+At this time, a federal research strategy is urgently needed in order to address these serious deficiencies in the science on which our government bases health policy.”

 Prof. Livio Giuliani, PhD

-PhD Spokesman of the International Commission for Electromagnetic Safety (www.icems.eu).
-Deputy Director of the Italian National Institute for the Protection and Safety of Workers, East Venice and South Tyrol; Professor at the Faculty of Biochemistry, University of Camerino, Italy.
+Ph.D.
+Spokesman of the International Commission for Electromagnetic Safety (www.icems.eu).
+Deputy Director of the Italian National Institute for the Protection and Safety of Workers, East Venice and South Tyrol; Professor, Faculty of Biochemistry, University of Camerino, Italy.

 Professor Jacqueline McGlade